josefinarcasanova/demo-apps/current-time-insert-py/README.md

 This app has a few important files:

-- an `.env` file containing all the environment variables
 - a `Dockerfile`, which will build the container image based on the source code
 - Application dependencies on the `requirements.txt` file
+- A `src` folder containing the app's source code.
+There you'll find:
-- `database.py` which contains the scripts for altering and interacting with the MongoDB database
+  - `database.py` file containing scripts for altering and interacting with the MongoDB database
+  - `icos.py` script regarding connection and file downloads from IBM Cloud Object Storage (ICOS)
-- And `main.js`, which is the main program
+  - `main.js`, which is the main program
+  - `.env` file containing all the environment variables

 ## Run app locally